Lolisolera/Keeper-App/README.md

 * Alternatively use the app live here: https://nvv97h.csb.app/

-To interact with the app, type in the provided text fields things that you want to do, one at a time.
-Click on the "pencil" icon to update your items.
-To delete them, click on the little square next to each of your inputs.
+To interact with this App:
+Adding Tasks
+In the text field, type in a task you want to add to your to-do list.
+Once you've entered it, click the plus (+) icon to add the task to the list.

+Deleting Tasks
+To remove a task, click on the bin icon next to it, and it will be removed from your list.

-Technologies Used HTML/CSS, JavaScript, Node.js, Express, Axios, EJS, PostgreSQL
+Technologies Used HTML/CSS, JavaScript, Node.js, REACT

-NOTE: this app will help you keep track of yoru daily tasks 😄
+NOTE: this app will help you keep track of your daily tasks 😄

 Created by Lola Marquez 👽